-- Does the applicant meet the following Boren preferences?
-If not, does the applicant make a compelling case that such study can contribute to U.S. national security?
+- Does the applicant meet the following Boren Awards preferences?
+If not, does the applicant make a compelling case that such study can contribute to U.S. national security and his or her future government career?
 If the applicant cannot study abroad for at least 6 months, does he or she make a compelling case for shorter study abroad?

 - Does the applicant provide a clear and compelling explanation of the relevance of his or her country, language, field of study, and overseas study to U.S. national security, broadly defined?

 - Does the applicant demonstrate a serious commitment to language study, before, during, and after his or her overseas study?
 Does the applicant have realistic expectations for the proficiency level that can be obtained abroad, and is the applicant in the right overseas program to support these expectations?

 - Does the applicant possess the appropriate academic preparation, cultural adaptability, flexibility, and maturity required to succeed abroad?
 Consider a proven or steadily improving academic record, on or off campus evidence of cultural adaptability and maturity, and other factors that warrant comment.